This type of malicious software can infect your computer without a single click

 Source: IT Portal Six months later, a new ransomware strain called RAA appeared.
 It featured a dumfounding feature:

-- Keeping away from suspicious websites.
+- Keep away from suspicious websites.

 And if you want to go the extra mile, here’s a setting you can adjust in your Chrome browser: